sandeepNpl/frontend-assignment/README.md

 ## Requirements:

-- Use React.js/Next.js to create the web application.
+- Use Next.js to create the web application.
+(Typescript MUST be used)
 - Create a visually appealing UI using any CSS framework (like Bootstrap, Tailwind CSS).
 - Use react query (Tanstack query) for fetching and caching the api data.
+- Use of global state management with Redux toolkit, Recoil or any other state management library.
 - Implement client-side routing to enable smooth transitions between pages.
 - Write clean, maintainable, and well-documented code.
 - Use Git for version control, committing your code regularly to the forked Git repository in your profile.